 For many people, the selection of plants depends entirely on the aesthetics they want to create.
 Other factors involved also include size and maintenance.
 However, greenery inside the house can also attract wealth, health and love.

 Palms, because they’re one of the bigger indoor plants around, can be the ideal room divider that also injects a bit of natural charm to the house.
-It’s breezy and tropical, while also wuite flexible in attracting good energy.
+It’s breezy and tropical, while also quite effective in attracting good energy.
 Palms actually activate any missing or absent feng shui element in the room.

-The snake plant, also cheekily known as the mother-in-law’s tongue, can be quite controversial in feng shui as there are some people that consider it a bad feng shui plant.
+The snake plant or Espada plant (or Espada de rey plants), also cheekily known as the mother-in-law’s tongue, can be quite controversial in feng shui as there are some people that consider it a bad feng shui plant.
 However, when placed in ideal positions in the home or office, a snake plant can bring strong protective energy and shield the homeowners from negative Chi.
 Make sure you position the plant in an area of the home that’s not heavily occupied by people.

 The jade plant, seen rightmost in the photo above, is a succulent that is known to bring positive results in wealth and prosperity.
 It’s a medium-sized plant that looks good in any setting, but for feng shui purposes, it’s best to put the jade plant in the home office because of its tendency to attract money and business.
 It’s traditionally placed near the entrance to welcome success to the homeowner.